 Heating Safety At Home

 QHS take Safety very seriously and it is one of our 3 core values of Quality, Honesty and Safety.
-To help us keep you safe in your home please kindly ensure that you allow us to gain access to your property on an annual basis, and every 5 years so that our qualified and trained gas and electrical engineers can carry out the respective safety checks on your central heating and all of your appliances.
+To help us keep you safe in your home please kindly ensure that you allow us to gain access to your property on an annual basis, and every 5 years (or on any change of tenancy) so that our qualified and trained gas and electrical engineers can carry out the respective safety checks on your central heating and all of your appliances.

 In terms of you also looking after your own safety, please also do remember that an air vent that supplies combustion air to an appliance must never be blocked up, as it this can cause serious health issues, such as Carbon Monoxide poisoning.